emilfazzi/RIME-SOC-GS-system/README.md

 - Access the ArgoCD dashboard and create two apps for the subfolders `Tekton` and `Deployments`, selecting `DIRECTORY RECURSE` as parameter and sync the two applications.
 This will deploy all the required configuration.

 By accessing the tekton dashboard, all the tasks and pipelines should appear for the execution

+<h2> Current status:</h2>

+The current implementation uses a NFS server located on one node (to be configured).
+The file Deployments/Volumes/NFS_SC.yaml should be configured by changong `share` and `server` parameters with the personal environment.

+The pipeline `telemetry2raw-raw2quicklook` takes the telemetry passed as input, that should be located in `data` inside the mounted storage.
+The pipeline will provide the raw file, the quicklook products and the logs of the steps in the dedicated folders that will be created if not present.

+<h2> Future implementations:</h2>

+Better management of the volumes